 The IPCC has approved and published “Principles Governing IPCC Work,” which states that the IPCC will analyze the following:

-This framework was signed by 154 countries of UN members during the UN Conference on Environment and Development (UNCED).
+154 countries of UN members signed this framework during the UN Conference on Environment and Development (UNCED).
 This conference is often known as the Earth Summit.
-The Earth summit took place in Rio de Janeiro from 3rd to 14th of June 1992.
+The Earth Summit took place in Rio de Janeiro from the 3rd to the 14th of June 1992.
 It is headquartered in Bonn, Germany.

 The UNFCCC’s Paris Agreement was opted in December 2015 and went into effect in November 2016.
 This agreement results from the discussions that began in 2011 in Durban at the 17th Conference of the Parties to produce a legislative framework applicable to all Parties to reduce greenhouse gas (GHG) emissions, with implementation beginning in 2020.

 This is the detailed list of parties to the UNFCCC – https://en.wikipedia.org/wiki/List_of_parties_to_the_United_Nations_Framework_Convention_on_Climate_Change.

 The Kyoto Protocol was an international treaty that extended the United Nations UNFCCC of 1992, which required state parties to reduce greenhouse gas emissions based on the scientific consensus that global warming is occurring and human-caused CO2 emissions are to blame.

 On December 11, 1997, the Kyoto Protocol was signed by UN member countries.
 It was signed and held in Kyoto, Japan; thus, its name is the Kyoto Protocol.
 The Protocol went into effect after almost 7 years on February 16, 2005.
 In 2020, the Treaty had 192 parties (Canada had withdrawn from the protocol in December 2012).